InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/explicit-shared-ownership.md

 # Patlet

-In a software system there is a component that several teams depend on.
-Initially developed by a handful of people it has long outgrown it's orignal use-case.
-Original authors are no longer capable of taking full ownership of that component.
-Development happens organically.
-Often there is confusion as to who should make changes, who needs to approve changes.
-Making ownership explicit, sharing that ownership across dependent teams, making expected behaviour explicit helps remove ambiguity.
-Writing those learnings down means that it can be changed according to the same process that is used to change the software.
+A software component that several teams depend on has grown to the point where owners are no longer capable of taking full ownership.
+There is confusion who to involve for changes.
+Sharing ownership explicitly and making expected behaviour visible removes ambiguity.
+Writing a contributions document creates a natural way to evolve ownership.

 # Problem